raspberrypilearning/networking-lessons/lesson-1/worksheet.md

 - When you type in a certain letter or word, get the program to expand this to a whole sentence that is sent to your caller.
 - When the word "random" is typed, send one of a number of different random messages to your caller.
 - When certain words are received from your caller, automatically send a whole phrase back to them, with different phrases for different words.

-## Cleanup

-If the teacher asks you to, change the network configuration back to a dynamic IP address as shown in the "Clean up" section of [the guide](../rpi-static-ip-address.md).
+- If the teacher asks you to, change the network configuration back to a dynamic IP address as shown in the "Clean up" section of [static IP address setup guide](lesson-01/rpi-static-ip-address.md).